 - Manually adjustable IPD wheel

 It also appears to take heed from other devices we've tested too.
-There's a new adjustable head strap and flip-up visor style that's similar to the Windows Mixed Reality headsets we've seen.
+There's an adjustable head strap and flip-up visor style that's similar to the Windows Mixed Reality headsets we've seen.
 The all-in-one head strap design reminds us of the Deluxe Audio Strap upgrade for the original Vive but with some enhancements.
-Though it's not as fancy as the much sturdier-looking one on the Vive Pro and Vive Pro Eye.
-That is perhaps the point, as the Vive Cosmos is cheaper than what might otherwise be seen as the HTC Vive flagship - quite a bit cheaper when you consider the Vive Pro will set you back over a grand.
+However, it's not as fancy as the much sturdier-looking one on the Vive Pro and Vive Pro Eye, which is no surprise as the Vive Cosmos is cheaper than what might otherwise be seen as the HTC Vive flagship.

-Like the Rift S, the Vive Cosmos has also been upgraded in other areas, the most important of which is obviously visuals.
-The Vive Cosmos headset now houses dual 3.4-inch LCD screens capable of displaying 1440 x 1700 pixels per eye (2880 x 1700 pixels combined).
+Like the Rift S, the Vive Cosmos has also been upgraded in other areas, the most important of which is obviously the visuals.
+The headset houses dual 3.4-inch LCD screens capable of displaying 1440 x 1700 pixels per eye (that's 2880 x 1700 pixels combined).
 According to HTC, that's an 88 per cent increase in pixel resolution over the original Vive headset.
 It's also a higher pixel count than the Rift S (which has a 2560 x 1440 pixel display) and even higher than the Vive Pro as well (which sports a 2800 x 1600 pixel display).
 Does that make the Vive Cosmos the company's new flagship VR headset?
-Quite probably.
+Quite possibly.

-One other thing that the Vive Cosmos might have over the Rift S is the IPD adjustment.
-Many people complained about how the Rift S used digital IPD adjustment (lateral lens adjustment or repositioning), the Vive Cosmos retains the same manual adjustment wheel that appeared on previous headsets.
+One other thing that the Vive Cosmos might have over the Rift S is the IPD adjustment (lateral lens adjustment or repositioning).
+Many people complained about how the Rift S used digital IPD adjustment, the Vive Cosmos retains the same manual adjustment wheel that appeared on previous headsets.
 So it's easy to ensure the lenses match up with your pupil distance without much fuss.